Roof load and roof box - rules, weight and driving behavior

-Roof load and roof box can be practical, but affects both the car’s aerodynamics, center of gravity and braking weight.
+Roof loads and roof boxes can be practical, but they affect the car’s aerodynamics, centre of gravity and braking distance.
 Correct mounting and moderate speed are crucial for safety.

 Roof load and roof box